ultimate-theory-of-everything/ctf-writeups/googlectf-2019/beginners/stop-gan.md

 12345
 Cauliflower systems never crash >>
 ```
-File `console.c` is a source code of this cli, it reads user input and passes it to `bof`.
+File `console.c` is a source code of this cli.
+At first glance there's nothing interesting in there.

 Well, it's kinda obvious from the task description that there's a buffer overflow happening somewhere.
 Let's feed a giant input to this thing:
 ```